-Non-academic fees such as athletic, student activity, club, parking, and transportation fees are not covered.
-Even if your student commutes, they cannot deduct mileage, gas, repairs, or any other transportation cost.
-If you have a student loan and want to pay it with a distribution from a 529, sorry, can’t do that either.
+Non-academic fees such as athletics, student activity, club, parking, and transportation are not covered.
+Even if your student commutes, they cannot deduct mileage, gas, repairs, or other transportation costs.

 Saving taxes is always an attention-getter.
 Besides saving for college, everyone wants to save on taxes.
 Yes, as long as distributions are used for qualified education expenses, you will not pay any taxes on earnings.

 What happens if there are non-qualified distributions?
-First, you have to include the earnings portion of the distribution as earned income.
-Second, you have to pay an additional 10% penalty on the earnings.
+First, you must include the distribution’s earnings portion as earned income.
+Second, you must pay an additional 10% penalty on the earnings.

-Another perk for PA residents, even if you contribute to a 529 sponsored by another state, you’re still allowed to take a deduction on your PA income tax.
+Another perk for PA residents is that even if you contribute to a 529 sponsored by another state, you’re still allowed to deduct your PA income tax.

 There is no time limit stating how long a 529 plan contribution needs to be in the account.
 However, some 529 providers due have specific time limits.
 You can deposit the funds in a 529 on August 1 and pay the tuition bill on August 2.
 You still will receive a deduction or credit on your state tax return.